planck-repl/planck/site/src/dependencies.md

 ## Dependencies

 <img width="100" align="right" style="margin: 0ex 1em" src="img/dependencies.jpg">
 Planck can depend on other libraries.
 To do so, the library must be available on an accessible filesystem, either as a source tree or bundled in a JAR, and included in Planck's classpath.
-You specify the classpath for Planck by providing a colon-separated list of directories and/or JARs via the `-c` or `-​-​classpath` argument.
+You specify the classpath for Planck by providing a colon-separated list of directories and/or JARs via the `-c` or `-​-​classpath` argument, or by setting the `PLANCK_CLASSPATH` environment variable.

 For example,